- write down detailed information, and then progressively sort this text into a logical order

 (refer Policy Template)

-- express intent, aspirations and expectations and can articulate specific requirements to assist or direct decision-making
+- express principles, intent, values, and expectations to assist or direct decision-making and operations in the University

 - are usually expressed in standard sentence and paragraph format.